 Operator FAQ

-The EigenLayer Operator FAQ is available .
+The EigenLayer Operator installation guide is available herearrow-up-right.

 How do I get whitelisted to run an operator?

-To get whitelisted, you need to fill out the form available and wait for the Aligned team to approve your request.
+To get whitelisted, you need to fill out the form available herearrow-up-right and wait for the Aligned team to approve your request.

 What Strategies Tokens are supported in Mainnet?